 - Interaction Rate/ Click-trough-rate (CTR): The number of clicks divided by the number of times your ad appears on someone’s screen (impression).
 The highest percentage, the better.

 - Average Cost: the average price each click costs you.

 So here you have the main metrics you want to improve while doing Google ads optimization.
-Increasing budget will not help you optimize your budget but testing, using negative keywords, filtering etc will.
+Increasing your budget will not help you optimize your budget but testing, using negative keywords, filtering, etc will.

 Google Ads Optimization

 Probably the most important thing to test is what people will see first from you: your ads!